Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Important, recurring non-functional requirements can be added to the Definition of Done.
 - [ ] Discuss them during a risk mitigation phase before development.
 - [x] Include them in the Product Backlog.
-- [x] Specific expectations can be used as acceptance criteria to specific Product Backlog items.
+- [x] Specific expectations can be used as Acceptance Criteria to specific Product Backlog items.
 - [ ] Before the release, they should be tested and validated in a hardening Sprint.

 _[⬆ Back to Top](#table-of-contents)_